open-telemetry/oteps/text/0156-columnar-encoding.md

 ZSTD offers a training mode, which can be used to tune the algorithm for a selected type of data.
 The result of this training is a dictionary that can be used to compress the data.
 Using this [dictionary](http://facebook.github.io/zstd/#small-data) can dramatically improve the compression rate for small batches.
-This future development will build on both the gRPC stream approach used in this proposal and the ability to send a ZSTD dictionary over the OTLP Arrow stateful protocol, allowing us to train the ZSTD algorithm on the first batches and then update the configuration of the ZSTD encoder/decoder with an optimized dictionary.
+This future development will build on both the gRPC stream approach used in this proposal and the ability to send a ZSTD dictionary over the OTel Arrow stateful protocol, allowing us to train the ZSTD algorithm on the first batches and then update the configuration of the ZSTD encoder/decoder with an optimized dictionary.

-More advanced lightweight compression algorithms on a per column basis could be integrated to the OTLP Arrow protocol (e.g. delta delta encoding for numerical columns)
+More advanced lightweight compression algorithms on a per column basis could be integrated to the OTel Arrow protocol (e.g. delta delta encoding for numerical columns)

 ### Choosing row-oriented transport when it is more efficient